Understanding Perimenopause Hormones

 Bottom line

-For women in early perimenopause, Estroven Complete combined with the Chillow Pillow addresses most common symptoms at reasonable cost.
+For women in early perimenopause, Estroven Complete check price on Amazon combined with the Chillow Pillow check price on Amazon addresses most common symptoms at reasonable cost.
 Our cost-benefit analysis shows this combo provides 72% symptom relief for under $65/month.

-Those with severe night sweats should invest in the Tempur-Pedic Cooling Pad - its higher upfront cost pays off in longevity (3x longer than budget pads) and consistent performance (maintains within 2°F variance all night).
+Those with severe night sweats should invest in the Tempur-Pedic Cooling Pad check price on Amazon - its higher upfront cost pays off in longevity (3x longer than budget pads) and consistent performance (maintains within 2°F variance all night).

-Progesterone cream (this formulation) shows most benefit for women with:
+Progesterone cream (this formulation check price on Amazon) shows most benefit for women with:

 • Waking between 2-4am consistently